johnamdickson/portfolio-project-5/README.md

 - **mailtrap** Python library for interacting with Mailtrap email sending services.
 - **num2words** Python library for coverting integers into words.
 - **stripe** Python library for interactions with the Stripe payment service.
+- **Mail Chimp** embeded form and boilerplate code to enable functionality for email subscription service.

 <br><a href="#contents">BACK TO CONTENTS 🔼</a>
 ## Testing